 Theme 2: Local, national, international and global interests

 Holidays, weather, home town and local area and the environment.

 Theme 3: Current and future study and employment

-Work experience, part-time jobs, future careers, technology (sending messages, accessing information).
+Work experience, part-time jobs, future careers and school life.

 Why study Spanish?